shamshad-chachu/E-Commerce-Frontend/README.md

 7.to run backend you need springWorksace whre you can run

-8.you need to crate one local database to work after that proceed with next
+8.you need to crate one local database to work after that proceed with next (Not manditory /optional)

 9.after getting into project folder in backend go to
+                (Local databse setup Optional)
     project -> src -> main -> resources -> application.properties
             spring.datasource.username={DATABASE USERNAE}
             spring.datasource.url=jdbc:{URL}  ---       (postgresql://localhost:5432/E-Commerce)